Skip to main content

 Why it matters

 A mismatched grip produces symptoms that look like a swing-path or contact problem but are actually a grip-timing problem.
-SwingVantage flags shots where the resulting racquet face pattern is inconsistent with the stroke attempted, a signature of a missed grip change.
+SwingVantage flags shots where the resulting racquet face pattern is uneven with the stroke attempted, a signature of a missed grip change.

 Common mistakes